 Support for Non-Guild Events

 Guild members are available to demonstrate fiber art skills, including weaving, dyeing, and spinning, at venues such as schools, 4-H clubs, museums, libraries, fairs, and farmers' markets.
-These Outreach activities are free of charge, and event organizers may place an announcement and small captioned picture on this page to publicize the event.
+These Outreach activities are free of charge.
 For more information please email the Guild.

 Workshops and Classes Open to Non-Members